Making veg the star!

 And whereas the higher sugar in fruit makes it naturally enticing to a lot of people, veg often needs additional flavouring such as herbs and spices to tempt the taste buds.

-it was the lack of convenient and tasty veg based snacks that prompted us to develop the Veggie Bar
+it was the lack of convenient and tasty veg based snacks that prompted us to develop vedge

-It was the lack of convenient and tasty veg based snacks that prompted us to develop the Veggie Bar.
+It was the lack of convenient and tasty veg based snacks that prompted us to develop vedge.

-Packing as much veg as possible into a tasty, convenient bar, it’s perfect for anyone hoping to feel fantastic.
+Packing as much veg as possible into a tasty, convenient bar, they help you snack well and feel fantastic.

-Whilst the sweeter ones are similar to fruit based bars, they’re lower in sugar and higher in fibre.
+Whilst some are similar to fruit based bars flavour-wise, they’re all lower in sugar and higher in fibre.

 You can find out more about the importance of fibre in our next blog post.
 For now we’ll just say that it’s the only macro nutrient that we don’t eat enough of!

-Each bar will also be 2 of your 5 a day.
+Each bar will also be at least 1 of your 5 a day.

 p.s. we love fruit too, but just think it’s about time that we made veg the star!